 Here it is October in the Pacific Northwest, and cool moist weather is upon us after a hot and dry summer.
 The recent rains and cool temperatures are a welcome relief to many plants (as well as to myself).
 Many summer annuals are still performing, and the hardy fuchsias and dahlias will continue to flower heavily up until frost.
-This is also the time when the fall-blooming anemones look their best.
+This is also the time when the fall-blooming anemones, such as Japanese anemones and other fall types, look their best.

 Fall-blooming anemones are sometimes overlooked and under planted.
 While there are several different species, by far the most common and widely planted is the Japanese anemone (Anemone hupehensis var. japonica).
 Despite its name, the “Japanese” anemone is not actually native to Japan, but it comes from China.
 Wide cultivation in Japan led to the escape of this plant into the wild.
 The wild Chinese species Anemone hupehensis has tall, airy, single flowers of purple, purple-red, pink, or white, that may bloom from later summer to fall.
 Anemone hupehensis var. japonica differs in that its flowers are semi-double to double.

-Other Asian fall-blooming anemones are the Chinese windflower (Anemone tomentosa), which has white hairs on its leaf undersides and tall, five-petaled, white or pinkish flowers that bloom from late summer to fall.
-Another is the Chinese grape-leaf anemone (Anemone vitifolia), which has grape-like green leaves and white or purplish flowers that bloom from late summer to fall.
+Other Asian fall-blooming anemones include the Chinese windflower (Anemone tomentosa), which has white hairs on its leaf undersides and tall, five-petaled, white or pinkish flowers that bloom from late summer to fall.
+Another Chinese native is the grapeleaf anemone (Anemone vitifolia), which has grape-like green leaves and white or purplish flowers that bloom from late summer to fall.
 Many popular “Japanese” anemones are actually hybrids of Anemone hupehensis, A. vitifolia, and A. tomentosa, and commonly referred to as A. x hybrida variants.

 Fall Anemone Varieties